dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 #### Keep fixed.

 The **Fitter**s have the option to keep one or more parameters fixed during the fitting proces.
-Contrary to **FixedModel**s the paramaters are not fixed permanently.
+Contrary to **FixedModel**s the parameters are not fixed permanently.
 In a next run of the fitter they can be taken along in the fit.
 See [example](../examples/fix-parameters.ipynb).